Use the Minor Plan of Study form to plan and keep track of the courses needed.

 Canceling the Minor

 Students pursuing the psychological sciences minor are not assigned a psychological sciences advisor.
-However, students wishing to speak to someone about the Minor Plan of Study are welcome to meet with an academic advisor.
+However, students wishing to speak to someone about the Minor Plan of Study are welcome to meet with Jessica Groves.

 The final Plan of Study should be completed in the first four weeks of your final semester.
 Students only need to submit their plan of study through one of the submission methods: electronic or paper.